 CBD is available in various strengths, varying from 1% to more than 20%.
 The most sold and used strength is the 5%.
 You can use a higher percentage if the 5% does not offer the desired effect.
 Note: if you do not experience any effect of the 5%, then the 10% probably will not do either.
 CBD is a natural product and the effects can vary greatly from person to person.

-- Universal CBD; it contains all the original substances of the hemp plant and is therefore the most versatile.
+- Full spectrum CBD; it contains all the original substances of the hemp plant and is therefore the most versatile.
 The taste is bitter.

 - Pure CBD; all other original substances (such as terpenes, flavoids and other cannabinoids, such as CBN and CBG) are removed, so that only CBD remains.
 The taste is considerably softer and more pleasant than full spectrum CBD.
 This variant is especially intended for sensitive people who have difficulty with the taste of the Raw products.
 Capsules are also a good alternative.

-If you are starting with CBD for the first time and are not sure which product to take, we advise you to start with the 5% CBD oil RAW from Medihemp.
+If you are starting with CBD for the first time and are not sure which product to take, we advise you to start with the 5% RAW CBD oil from Wedihemp.
 This product is very powerful and versatile.

 We hope that we have helped you with this product guide in determining your choice.
 If you still have questions, do not hesitate to contact us.
 We’re happy to help you!